 2 more Dengue cases reported

-Two more local Dengue cases have been confirmed, the Centre for Health Protection said today, bringing the total number of local cases to 18 this year.
+Two more local Dengue cases have been confirmed with both patients having visited Cheung Chau, the Centre for Health Protection said today.

-The female patient lives in Chuk Yuen (South) Estate, Wong Tai Sin.
-Her home contact has remained asymptomatic and has been put under medical surveillance.
+This brings the total number of local cases to 26 this year.

+Her son had a fever and cough but recovered while other home contacts have remained asymptomatic.

-She did not travel during the incubation period but had visited Lion Rock Park.
-She recalled being bitten by a mosquito recently.
+The male patient lives alone in Charming Garden, Mong Kok.
+He had visited Cheung Chau and travelled to Shenzhen during the incubation period.
+He recalled being bitten by a mosquito.

-The centre is investigating the cases and working closely with the Food & Environmental Hygiene Department to prevent a possible spread of infection.
+The centre is working closely with the Food & Environmental Hygiene Department to prevent a possible spread of infection.

 The centre urged the public to maintain strict environmental hygiene, mosquito control and personal protective measures.